-- 6. For those employees hired after June 30, 2010, there will be no retiree medical health care contribution by the County.
-(Added 7-1-10) - E. The County agrees to provide health insurance coverage and shall pay one-hundred percent (100%) of the premium for spouses and dependent children of any member of the bargaining unit who is killed in the line of duty and which member has said spouse and dependent children covered under the County's medical insurance plan at the time the member was killed.
+D. The County agrees to provide health insurance coverage and shall pay one-hundred percent (100%) of the premium for spouses and dependent children of any member of the bargaining unit who is killed in the line of duty and which member has said spouse and dependent children covered under the County's medical insurance plan at the time the member was killed.
 The spouse shall be covered until normal retirement age or remarriage, whichever occurs first.
-The dependent children shall be covered through the age of eighteen (18), or if enrolled in a college or university, up to age twenty-five (25).
-(Revised 1-1-04)
+The dependent children shall be covered up to age twenty-six (26).
+(Revised 7-01-22)